astropy/astropy-APEs/APE25.rst

    Action for each pull request.

 #.
 Create a section in Astropy's developer documentation on the
-   process for adding type hint annotations to Astropy and using static type checking.
+   process for adding type annotations to Astropy and using static type checking.

 #.
 Set the GitHub Action for running mypy as required for a pull